-On the 1st April 2020, we move into the new national minimum wage (NMW) year, this sees the NMW change to a base rate for an apprentice of £4.15.
-This is important for all employers to know as this is not guidance but law and must be adhered to across all industries.
+On the 1st of April 2021, we moved into the new national minimum wage (NMW) year, this sees the NMW change to a base rate for an apprentice.
+This is very important for all employers to know as this is not guidance but law and must be adhered to across all industries.

 - Who can qualify for NMW?

 To qualify, a worker in the United Kingdom must be at least:

 - school leaving age (last Friday in June of the school year they turn 16) to get the National Minimum Wage.